umd-lhcb/root-curated/README.md

     nix-env -f '<nixpkgs>' -iA nix-direnv direnv
     ```

-2. Update your shell configuration:
+2. Update your shell configuration from `lhcb-ntuples-gen`:

     1. For `bash`: